mpdivecha/Advanced-Lane-Detection/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first four code cells of the IPython notebook located in the [](submission_code.ipynb#Calibration-matrix-computation).
+The code for this step is contained in the first four code cells of the IPython notebook located [here](submission_code.ipynb#Calibration-matrix-computation).

 I have created a class to encapsulate the camera parameters named `CameraParams`.
 This class has all the necessary camera parameters as its attributes